jrudar/Triglav/paper/paper.md

 # Figures

-![A high-level overview of the first half of the `Triglav` algorithm.
-The output of this part of the algorithm is a binary matrix specifying if the distribution of Shapley values associated with a cluster of features differs significantly from the distribution associated with the corresponding shadow cluster.
-False discovery rate corrections are applied at this step.\label{fig:overview}](Figure 1.png)
+![Results of an analysis of a small amplicon sequencing dataset to which `Triglav` was applied.
+In (A) SAGE importance scores from each of the selected features are shown.
+Many of the selected features were also detected in Forbed et al. (2018).
+A clustermap (B) of the top features from each cluster can then be plotted.
+This clustermap clearly visualizes differences in the microbiomes of healthy patients (blue) and those suffering from Crohn's Disease (red).\label{fig:overview1}](Figure 1.png)

 ![A high-level overview of the first half of the `Triglav` algorithm.
 The output of this part of the algorithm is a binary matrix specifying if the distribution of Shapley values associated with a cluster of features differs significantly from the distribution associated with the corresponding shadow cluster.
-False discovery rate corrections are applied at this step.\label{fig:overview}](Figure 2.png)
+False discovery rate corrections are applied at this step.\label{fig:overview2}](Figure 2.png)

 ![A high-level overview of the second half of the `Triglav` algorithm.
 The output of this part of the algorithm is a list of selected features.
 Two different beta-binomial distributions are used to determine if a feature is selected or rejected.
 These distributions are used by `Triglav` since they can model over-dispersion in zero-counts due to the random selection of features in the first-half of the algorithm.
 For a feature to be selected, the number of times a significant difference was observed should fall within the critical region determined by the survival function of the first distribution or the cumulative distribution function of the second.
-A false-discovery rate and Bonferroni correction are applied at this step.\label{fig:overview2}](Figure 3.png)
+A false-discovery rate and Bonferroni correction are applied at this step.\label{fig:overview3}](Figure 3.png)

 # References